Slip And Fall Cases: 101

 This is a very important question to ask yourself before you threaten to take the property owner to court for a slip and fall case.
 Did the owner knowingly let their patrons walk up icy, snow covered steps?
 Or did you trip over your own shoe on their perfectly straight and manicured steps.
 The reason this is important to ask is because you will have to prove without a shadow of a doubt that the property owner was negligent.
 They have to deliberately not take action when they see potential danger whether it is ice on the steps or a banana peel that another patron dropped a short time before you got there.

-At James A. Rice, we believe in getting you every dime that you deserve.
+At Rice McGowan, we believe in getting you every dime that you deserve.
 We will dedicate ourselves to finding evidence to prove that the property owners fault and not your own as many lawyers will have you believe.
 You are entitled to monetary compensation for your injury and we want to help you get what you need.